Yumi's Cells: Animation

-Yumi's Cells is being produced using a new format which combines live-action and 3D animation.
-It is the first time in a Korean drama that such a format is used to produce a TV series while using the Unreal Engine as its source.
-The 3D animation is produced by Locus Corporation (also known as Sidus Animation Studios), the producer of Red Shoes and the Seven Dwarfs, which is also producing an animated feature film based on the property with Studio N.
+Yumi's Cells was produced using a new format which combined live-action and 3D animation.
+It was the first time such a format was used to produce a TV series while using the Unreal Engine as its source.
+The 3D animation was produced by Locus Corporation (also known as Sidus Animation Studios), the producer of Red Shoes and the Seven Dwarfs.